 Throughout his revolutionary career, General Vo Nguyen Giap was assigned many important responsibilities by the Party, President Ho Chi Minh and the people...
 In any position, General Vo Nguyen Giap always followed President Ho Chi Minh's teaching: "Putting public service first", putting the interests of the Party, the revolution and the people first.
 He was an excellent student of President Ho Chi Minh, always exuding the simplicity of a citizen imbued with patriotic culture, a typical citizen of the 20th and 21st centuries, forever honored.

-In his final years, General Vo Nguyen Giap still had a burning wish: "Every day I live, is for the country."
+In the last years of his life, General Vo Nguyen Giap still had a burning wish: "Every day I live, is for the country."
 General Vo Nguyen Giap was both a political activist and a leading general in the history of the Vietnamese people's war for national defense.
 The General was a talented revolutionary and politician who contributed to the heroic historical turning points of the nation, defeating two great empires in the 20th century, gaining independence and freedom for the Fatherland, and leading the whole country to socialism.

-The further away time goes, the greater the extraordinary contributions of General Vo Nguyen Giap become.
+The further time goes by, the greater the exceptional contributions of General Vo Nguyen Giap become.
 We will forever remember the great contributions of General Vo Nguyen Giap to the birth, growth and victory of the Vietnam People's Army, and at the same time, we need to make every effort to study the military theory, example, morality and style of the General.

 Lieutenant General, Associate Professor, Dr. NGUYEN VAN BAO, Director of the Academy of Politics